 Help from Day One

-An attorney can help from the moment you realize you are in trouble.
-If you are contacted by law enforcement, you may wish to contact an attorney to make sure you are treated fairly.
-This can prevent you from being taken into custody and having to spend time in jail, awaiting a bond hearing.
+An attorney can help fro the moment you realize you are in trouble.
+IF you are contacted by law enforcement, you may wish to contact an attorney to make sure you are treated fairly.
+This can prevent you from being taken into custody and having to spend some time in jail, awaiting a bond hearing.

 An attorney can help secure your release from jail during the duration of your case.
-In felony cases, an attorney should represent you at a preliminary hearing, to make sure the state has probable cause to charge you with the alleged crime.
+In felony cases, an attorney should represent you at a preliminary hearing, to make sure the prosecution has "Probable Cause" to charge you with the alleged crime.

 No Substitute for Trial Experience

-You should make sure that the attorney you have retained has trial experience, and is willing and capable of having the matter tried before a jury.
-If the District Attorney does not provide a fair offer, a jury trial may be the only way to clear your name.
-Trial experience could mean the difference between going home, or going to jail.
+You should make sure that the attorney you have retained has trial experience and is willing and capable of having the matter tried before a jury.
+If the prosecution does not provide a fair offer in plea negotiations, a jury trial may be the only way to clear your name.
+Trial experience could mean the difference between going home or going to jail.

-Early intervention can sometimes prevent charges from ever being issued.
+Early intervention can sometimes prevent a charge from ever being issued.
 An attorney can make sure that your rights are being adequately protected.